claudioscordino/ctracer/README.md

-The simple `run.py` script converts the trace to the [BTF format](https://www.eclipse.org/app4mc/docu/standards/TA_BTF_Specification_2.1.5.pdf), that can be viewed through [Eclipse Trace Compass](https://www.eclipse.org/tracecompass/).
+The simple `run.py` script converts the trace to the [BTF format](https://www.eclipse.org/app4mc/docu/standards/TA_BTF_Specification_2.1.5.pdf), t at can be viewed through [Eclipse Trace Compass](https://www.eclipse.org/tracecompass/).

 TODO
 ====
-* Simplify trampoline
 * Restore pointer to enable/disable tracing
 * Data structure for saving information at the end of execution
 * Get and save function arguments